swen-teo/wad2g8t8-2025/README.md

 - Vite dev port: The app runs on port 8888 (see `vite.config.js`).
 Update external redirects (Spotify) accordingly in Codespaces or your local hostname.
 - Spotify 401/redirect issues: ensure the client ID and redirect URI match Spotify app settings exactly.
-- CORS or 404 for `/api/quiz`: your trivia backend must exist and be reachable.
-Consider a Vite proxy in development.
+- Trivia dev errors like `GEMINI_API_KEY missing` or HTTP 502: set `GEMINI_API_KEY` or `VITE_GEMINI_API_KEY` in `quest-pass/.env.local`.
+- Pointing to prod quiz: set `VITE_QUIZ_API_URL` to the deployed Cloud Function URL.
+- CORS/404 for quiz in prod: ensure the function is deployed and the URL/region is correct.
 - Firestore permission errors: verify Firebase rules and that you’re authenticated where required.
-- Missing JAMBASE_KEY: set the secret in `.env` for emulators and with `firebase functions:secrets:set` for deploys.
+- Missing JAMBASE_KEY: set the secret in `functions/.env` for emulators and with `firebase functions:secrets:set` for deploys.

 ## Roadmap / nice-to-haves